UBC-Thunderbots/Electrical/docs/getting-started/board-overview.md

----
-description: >-
+# Getting Started - Electrical System Overview

 Description and explanations of all the current schematics, PCBs, and electromechanical components.

 ---

-# Getting Started - Electrical System Overview \(WIP\)

 ## Components Overview